 The authors would like to thank Wirral Borough Council's Ranger Service and in particular the (then) Hilbre Island Ranger - Mr David Cavanagh, for many years of enthusiastic help with numerous aspects of installing and maintaining a remote system in such a challenging location.
 Thanks are due to Mr John M. X. Hughes for the photograph of the SS.
-Nestos exposed at low tide used in Figure 13 and a set of insightful pilotage notes for the Dee Estuary.
-The radar data were collected by the National Oceanography Centre (NOC) Liverpool under the umbrella of the Liverpool Bay Coastal Observatory and was funded by the UK Natural Environment Research Council.
-Cai Bird's PhD study was funded by the Centre for Global Eco-Innovation (CGE) through the European Regional Development Fund (ERDF) and Marlan Maritime Technologies.
+Nestos exposed at low tide used in Fig. 13 and a set of insightful pilotage notes for the Dee Estuary.
+The radar data were collected by the National Oceanography Centre (NOC) Liverpool under the umbrella of the Liverpool Bay Coastal Observatory and was funded by the UK Natural Environment Research Council under National Capability Funding.
+The authors also acknowledge Engineering and Physical Sciences Research Council funding for investigator time on the ARCoES project EP/I035390/1.
+Cai Bird's PhD study was funded by the Centre for Global Eco-Innovation (CGE) through the European Regional Development Fund (ERDF) (X02646PR) and Marlan Maritime Technologies.
 The authors would also like to thank the anonymous reviewers, whose comments were extremely helpful in improving the content of this paper.